Blondeli/skilled-elearning-landing-page/README.md

 # Frontend Mentor - Skilled e-learning landing page solution

 This is a solution to the [Skilled e-learning landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/skilled-elearning-landing-page-S1ObDrZ8q).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents